The Global Collapse of the Foie Gras Industry

 Only a small number of producers and prestige buyers sustain foie gras’s public image.
 By focusing campaigns on high-visibility restaurants and retailers, advocates can dismantle the illusion of luxury.
 Over the past two years, more than 100 U.S. venues have removed foie gras entirely, thanks to targeted campaigns and persistent outreach.
 Due to the recent wins, pressure campaigns targeting businesses that sell foie gras will likely become more widespread.

 Foie gras is a weak link in factory farming.
 It has low public support, it is a clear example of unnecessary suffering, and opposing it crosses ideological lines.
-Banning foie gras opens the door to deeper discussions about broader food reform.
+Banning foie gras opens the door to deeper discussions about broader food reform and the urgency of ending factory farming.

-Here’s 3 ways you can take action today to help Pro-Animal Future end foie gras.
+Here’s 3 ways you can take action today to help continue the fight to end foie gras, for good:

-1. Sign our online petition to ask elected officials in 3 major U.S. cities to end the sale of foie gras.
+1. Sign Pro-Animal Future’s online petition to ask elected officials in 3 major U.S. cities to end the sale of foie gras.

-2. Sign up to volunteer for our foie gras campaigns (in person, or remotely).
+2. Sign up to volunteer to help pass our anti-foie-gras campaigns (in person, or remotely).

-3. Donate to support our 2026 initiatives to ban foie gras.
+3. Donate to fund advertising campaigns to pass our concurrent ballot initiatives to ban foie gras in Washington D.C. and Denver.

 Pro-Animal Future is a grassroots political movement working to evolve beyond factory farming through local political action.
 [Learn more about us →]